 Part I. Common Genogram Symbols

 There is a vast collection of genogram symbols that can be utilized to represent different relationships.
-Some basic genogram symbols to represent people and their relationships with each other are:
+Here are some basic symbols for a genogram diagram.

 When you need to represent a specific relationship between two members of a family, you will use Family genogram symbols.
 Some of the most commonly used family genogram symbols include: